 Some parts of your pension are not counted.
-This includes additional pension bought by paying additional pension contributions.
+This includes additional pension bought by paying additional pension contributions, other than where you paid the additional contributions to buy back pension you lost while on unpaid leave.

 If you were in the 50/50 section, this does not affect the value of the survivor's pension.